 Compared to other leadership programs I have done, the executive coaching was very professional.
 The coach went the extra mile to personalize the experience for me.

 Thanks to the new competencies and new strengths I realized I had because of the program, I gained confidence and figured out what I was passionate about doing next.
 I started to learn as much about service design as I could and I created a totally new professional path for myself.
 I went from manager to expert.
 It has been a tremendously rewarding process.
 I am using the best of what I knew before and what I have acquired after the program.
 In my current job as a Lead Business Developer I feel I have more real impact on business by inspiring colleagues to find new ways of working.

-Do you have any special memories from Strategies for Leadership?
+Do you have any special memories from Strategies for Leadership program?

 The learning session with horses was a super exercise.
 It makes you overcome yourself.
 It was scary and fun and was a great introduction to truly understanding what leadership is all about.

 Find out more about Strategies for Leadership, where women become passionate and empowered learners by drawing on the experience of peers and building powerful international networks.